lavanyagarg112/react-web-forum/README.md

 ### 1. Introduction
-Welcome to the Web Forum Project, a dynamic platform for engaging discussions.
+Welcome to Thread Talk, a dynamic platform for engaging discussions.
 This manual guides you through using all the features our forum offers.

 ### 2. Getting Started
 ### System Requirements